Risk matrix: Definitions

-The probability of harm occurring might be categorized as 'certain', 'likely', 'possible', 'unlikely' and 'rare'.
-However it must be considered that very low probabilities may not be very reliable.
+The likelihood of harm occurring might be categorized as 'certain', 'likely', 'possible', 'unlikely' and 'rare'.
+However it must be considered that very low likelihood may not be very reliable.

 The resulting risk matrix could be:

 The company or organization then would calculate what levels of risk they can take with different events.
 This would be done by weighing the risk of an event occurring against the cost to implement safety and the benefit gained from it.

 The following is an example matrix of possible personal injuries, with particular accidents allocated to appropriate cells within the matrix:

-The risk matrix is approximate and can often be challenged.
-For example, the likelihood of death in an aircraft crash is about 1:11 million but death by motor vehicle is 1:5000, but nobody usually survives a plane crash, so it is far more catastrophic.

 Development

 On January 30 1978, a new version of US Department of Defense Instruction 6055.1 ("Department of Defense Occupational Safety and Health Program") was released.
 It is said to have been an important step towards the development of the risk matrix.

 In August 1978, business textbook author David E Hussey defined an investment "risk matrix" with risk on one axis, and profitability on the other.
 The values on the risk axis were determined by first determining risk impact and risk probability values in a manner identical to completing a 7 x 7 version of the modern risk matrix.

 A 5 x 4 version of the risk matrix was defined by the US Department of Defense on March 30 1984, in "MIL-STD-882B System Safety Program Requirements".

 The risk matrix was in use by the acquisition reengineering team at the US Air Force Electronic Systems Center in 1995.

 Huihui Ni, An Chen and Ning Chen proposed some refinements of the approach in 2010.

 In 2019, the three most popular forms of the matrix were: